 Whether you’re after French fine dining restaurants or humble eateries, the French Riviera has places to anyone’s liking.
 This area has around 250 kilometers of coastline, so you can pick from thousands of food options.
 One place that comes in highly recommended is Anjuna Beach in Èze, a seaside restaurant with splendid views over the Meditteranean Sea and a low-key atmosphere.
 Higher up at Chateau Eza’s Gourmet restaurant, fine dining and unspoiled views go hand in hand.

 Nice is the most significant city in the region, and obviously a superb location to take a bite.
-Taste French-South African inspired cuisine in Michelin-starred Jan, or sit down for regional delicacies at La Merenda.
+Taste French-South African-inspired cuisine in Michelin-starred Jan, or sit down for regional delicacies at La Merenda.
 With Italy being just around the corner, you won’t have to miss out on Italian dining experiences.
 Attimi in Nice sits in a wonderfully plastered building and dishes out delicate pizzas, plates of pasta, and other Italian mains.

-Best family hotels in Matera
+Best family hotels in the French Riviera

 Mix family rooms, a spacious lounge, and cool amenities like a dartboard and table tennis table, and you have the recipe for a pleasant family stay.
 This property in the heart of Nice is only a 250-meter walk away from the central train station.
 Family rooms here have bunk beds, and the rooftop suite that sleeps up to 4 guests comes with an outdoor terrace.